chris-wood/chris-wood.github.io/_posts/2015-6-16-CCN-vs-CDN.md

 ---
 layout: post
-title: CCN vs CDN: What is the Difference?
+title: CCN vs CDN -- What is the Difference?
 ---

 As a researcher and developer focusing on CCN and CCNx, one question I am often asked is, "What is